 Bottom Line focuses on students from Boston, Chicago, New York City, and Worcester who are from low-income households in the first generation of their family to earn a Bachelor's degree.
 Additionally, students must be enrolling for the first time at one of Bottom Line's Target Colleges.

-Students typically meet with their counselor 2-4 times in-person per semester, usually on campus, though the frequency of meetings can vary depending on individual needs.
-Outside of meetings, counselors are available through other contact methods and engage with their students often.
+Students typically meet with their advisor 2-4 times in-person per semester, usually on campus, though the frequency of meetings can vary depending on individual needs.
+Outside of meetings, advisors are available through other contact methods and engage with their students often.

 Parent involvement is not a requirement or focus of Bottom Line's programs.
 They may be as involved or uninvolved as they choose; however parents and guardians are typically called upon during the financial aid application process to provide important tax information.

 Many students join the Success Program by participating in Bottom Line's College Access Program.
 Students may also join the program without participating in the Access Program through our Success Direct recruitment pipeline.
 Students typically learn about our program through word of mouth: from friends, family, classmates, and school counselors.
 Bottom Line staff also regularly conducts outreach activities and works directly with many other community-based organizations.